ericjanto/personal-blog/content/pages/me.md

 template: page
 ---

-I’m Eric Janto, a full time Computer Science & AI student, and an ambitious hobby pianist & violinist.
+I’m Eric, a full time Computer Science & AI student, and an ambitious hobby pianist & violinist.
 I [learn in public](/learn) and write about everything I know or find interesting.

 I created this website to enhance my study methods and to force a productive structure onto my life.